eddie-energy/architecture/arc42/system-scope-and-context/prerequisites/access-to-historical-data/austria-eda/austria-eda.md

 ---
-title: Regional Data-sharing Infrastructure of Austria
+title: Austria - EDA
+order: 1
 ---

 ## Overview

-### Create Account

 The Regional Data-sharing Infrastructure of Austria is operated by [EDA](https://www.eda.at/).
+To access energy data via EDA, an eligible party first has to create an eligible party account, and then use the specified process.
+These are described below.

+## Create Account

 EDA follows the [OASIS ebXML Messaging Services](http://docs.oasis-open.org/ebxml-msg/ebms/v3.0/core/ebms_core-3.0-spec.html) specification and implements the [AS4 messaging standard](https://en.wikipedia.org/wiki/AS4) for exchanging data.
 Every eligible party covering Austria must register with [ebUtilities](https://ebutilities.at/marktpartner) and acquire the Energy Service Provider identifier (e.g. EP100005).
 This identifier is then used for all interactions with EDA.

-### Access Data
+## Access Data

 For the eligible party to access the historical validated energy consumption data of a customer the following process has to take place: